shuheikurita/sshjob/README.md

 jobs.qsub(shell_file,"run.sh",jc="+gpu,g1,72h")
 jobs.show()
 ```
 .
+We assume the job schduler is on `hpc_login` that can be reached directly via `ssh`.

-Since job scheduler engines have many dialogs, you need to manually define an job_queues function for many cases.
+Since job scheduler engines have many dialogs, you need to manually define an job_queues function for many cases:
 ```python

 def sge_custom(short,jc=None,docker=""):